flex-height

 Corrective maintenance means reactively repairing or replacing equipment only after it has failed, addressing issues as they arise to restore functionality.
 Corrective maintenance is the opposite of preventive maintenance/preventative maintenance, which seeks to proactively address problems before they occur.

-What’s the difference between preventative, corrective, and predictive maintenance?
+What is the difference between preventive, corrective, and predictive maintenance?

 Preventive maintenance—also called preventative maintenance—is proactive and scheduled regularly.
-Corrective maintenance—also called breakdown maintenance—is reactive and occurs only after a failure.
-Predictive maintenance is a type of preventive maintenance that uses data to anticipate failures and perform maintenance pre-emptively.
+Corrective maintenance—also called breakdown maintenance—is reactive and takes place only after a failure.
+Predictive maintenance is a type of preventative maintenance that uses data to anticipate failures and carry out maintenance pre-emptively.

 Read more